devflowinc/ruby-sdk/docs/DatasetApi.md

 Update Dataset

-Update Dataset  Update a dataset.
+Update a dataset.
 The auth'ed user must be an owner of the organization to update a dataset.

 ### Examples